The Abbott Ridge Trail in British Columbia's Glacier National Park (often confused with Montana's national…

 Continue on the trail, a little less steeply, through the last of the trees interspersed with some grassy sections.
 There are steep side trails up to the Forgetmenot Ridge but you can also continue on a well-trodden trail to a cairn just below the ridge some distance on.

 From the cairn pictured below the angle flattens and you have a couple of options once your reach the ridge.
-Turn left (north) and follow the ridge over beautiful, lichen covered rocks in wild shades of lime green and orange to a huge cairn (and windbreak) overlooking the Elbow River at a height of 2,240 metres.
+Turn left (north) and follow the ridge over beautiful, lichen covered rocks in wild shades of lime green and orange to a huge cairn (and windbreak) overlooking the Elbow River at a height of 2,240 m.
 This is the turnaround point for many people including me and my friend Sarah.

 I heartily recommend the Forgetmenot Ridge hike.
 It would be a beautiful hike to do in fall with the grasses in shades of red and yellow.
 Hiking in spring green would also be very beautiful.
 All told it took us about five hours round-trip.
-Elevation gain was in the order of 700 metres over a one way distance of about 10 kilometres – but don’t quote me on this one.
+Elevation gain was in the order of 700 m over a one way distance of about 10 kilometres – but don’t quote me on this one.

 The road to the trailhead is closed from December 1st – May 14th.